pworth1971/layer-cake/README.md

 But shell scripts for ML and NN model analysis are provided in the bin directory for reference.

+Output defaults to /out directory and includes charts which show model and dataset performance (png, csv and html), as well as summary files in CSV and HTML output,

 ## Technical Requirements & Dependencies